-ASU No. 2016-13: "Financial Instruments - Credit Losses (Topic 326)" - Issued in June 2016, ASU 2016-13 amends guidance on reporting credit losses for assets held at amortized cost basis (such as mortgage loans and held to maturity debt securities) and available for sale debt securities.
+ASU No. 2016-13: "Financial Instruments - Credit Losses (Topic 326)" - Issued in September 2016, ASU 2016-13 amends guidance on reporting credit losses for assets held at amortized cost basis (such as mortgage loans and held to maturity debt securities) and available for sale debt securities.
 For assets held at amortized cost basis, Topic 326 eliminates the probable initial recognition threshold in current general accepted accounting principles ("GAAP") and, instead, requires an entity to reflect its current estimate of all expected credit losses.
 The allowance for credit losses is a valuation account that is deducted from the amortized cost basis of the financial assets to present the net amount expected to be collected.
 For available for sale debt securities, credit losses should be measured in a manner similar to current GAAP, however Topic 326 will require that credit losses be presented as an allowance rather than as a write-down.
 The new authoritative guidance will be effective for the Company on January 1, 2020.
 The Company is in the process of evaluating the potential impact of this standard.

-ASU No. 2016-02: "Leases (Topic 842)" - Issued in February 2016, ASU 2016-02 supersedes the requirements in Accounting Standards Codification ("ASC") Topic 840, "Leases", and was issued to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities on the balance sheet and disclosing key information about leasing arrangements.
+ASU No. 2016-02: "Leases (Topic 842)" - Issued in February 2016, ASU 2016-02 supersedes the requirements in Accounting Standards Codification ("ASC") Topic 840, "Leases", and was issued to increase transparency and comparability among organizations by recognizing right-of-use lease assets and lease liabilities on the balance sheet based on the present value of future lease payments.
+Disclosures of key information about leasing arrangements will also be required.
 The new authoritative guidance will be effective for the Company on January 1, 2019.
-The Company is in the process of evaluating the potential impact of this standard, which is not expected to be material to the Company's results of operations but will have an effect on the balance sheet presentation for leased assets and obligations.
+The Company has compiled an inventory of its leases, has determined the appropriate discount rates and is in the process of reviewing preliminary reports to determine the potential impact of this standard which is not expected to be material to the Company's results of operations, but will have an effect on the balance sheet presentation for leased assets and obligations.
+The Company is also currently implementing a third party lease accounting system to assist with the measurement of the lease liabilities and the related right-of-use assets.